csabapalfi/awesome-pagespeed-metrics/README.md

 ### JavaScript weight (incl third-parties)

 Measure and keep track of the compressed (and uncompressed) byte weight of your own JS bundles and all thirdparty JS loaded on your page.
+Third parties can usually be analytics,marketing tags, customer support chat widget, etc.

 Loading lots of JavaScript is usually the root cause of high [TTI](#time-to-interactive-tti-) or [FID](#first-input-delay-fid-) values.

-Also keep in mind that third-party JavaScript (e.g. analytics,marketing tags, customer support chat widget) can hurt TTI and FID the same way.

 * [Can You Afford It?: Real-world Web Performance Budgets](https://infrequently.org/2017/10/can-you-afford-it-real-world-web-performance-budgets/)
 * [Which third party scripts are most excessive](https://github.com/patrickhulce/third-party-web)